eurekaclinical/eurekaclinical-user-webclient/README.md

 1. Clone the [eurekaclinical-user-webapp](https://github.com/eurekaclinical/eurekaclinical-user-webapp)
-project from GitHub, and execute `mvn clean install` followed by `mvn cargo:run -Ptomcat` in the root directory of the project on the command line to run the server-side Eureka!
+project from GitHub, and execute `mvn clean install` followed by `mvn process-resources cargo:run -Ptomcat` in the root directory of the project on the command line to run the server-side Eureka!
 Clinical User code in embedded tomcat.
 The backend services must be listening on port 8443, which is the default.